awsdocs/iam-user-guide/doc_source/access_policies_create-console.md

 1. Choose **Create policy**\.

-1. On the **Visual editor** tab, choose **Choose a service** and then choose an AWS service\.
+1. In the **Policy editor** section, find the **Select a service** section, and then choose an AWS service\.
 You can use the search box at the top to limit the results in the list of services\.
 You can choose only one service within a visual editor permission block\.
-To grant access to more than one service, add multiple permission blocks by choosing **Add additional permissions**\.
+To grant access to more than one service, add multiple permission blocks by choosing **Add more permissions**\.

-1. For **Actions**, choose the actions to add to the policy\.
+1. In **Actions allowed**, choose the actions to add to the policy\.
 You can choose actions in the following ways:
    + Select the check box for all actions\.
    + Choose **add actions** to type the name of a specific action\.
 You can use wildcards \(`*`\) to specify multiple actions\.
    + Select one of the **Access level** groups to choose all actions for the access level \(for example, **Read**, **Write**, or **List**\)\.